 Visitation can be revoked at any time for disciplinary reasons or for violating visiting rules.
 A visitor may only visit one inmate at a time and one inmate per day (excludes official visitors).

-- An inmate may only receive one (1) visit per day (excluding official visits)
+- An inmate may only receive one (1) public visit per day (free or paid)

 - An inmate is eligible for two (2) free visits per week (excluding official visits)